cadithealth/pyramid_scheduler/README.rst

 Conceptually, there are two activities: the activity of creating the jobs and the activity of executing the jobs.
-These can be performed by the same process (with "combined" mode enabled), or they can be performed by different processes (with "combined" mode disabled).
+These can be performed by the same process (with "scheduler.combined=true"), or they can be performed by different processes (with "scheduler.combined=false").

 If there are multiple processes that are creating jobs (for example, if your are running multiple servers or your WSGI configuration uses